 The Board reserves at least one day per year to discuss the strategic long-term plan of the Company.
-In addition, every year the Board visits one operating company for three to five days.
-In 2020 the Board met virtually due to the pandemic.
+In addition, every year the Board visits one Nestlé Market for three to five days (in 2021, Nestlé in Switzerland).
+During the pandemic, the Board met virtually or in hybrid meetings and additional ad hoc meetings and reports were introduced.

-The average attendance at the Board meetings in 2020 was 97%.
+The average attendance at the Board meetings in 2021 was 98%.
 All Board meetings, with the exception of certain Chair's and in-camera sessions, are attended by all members of the Executive Board.
 In addition, members of the Executive Board and senior management participate in Committee meetings, if appropriate, when a Committee discusses matters in relation to their respective responsibilities.
-The CEO may partially attend the meetings of the Audit Committee, the Nomination and Sustainability Committee and the Compensation Committee as an invited guest, except on matters where he may have a conflict of interest.
+The CEO may partially attend the meetings of the Audit Committee, the Nomination Committee, the Sustainability Committee and the Compensation Committee as an invited guest, except on matters where he may have a conflict of interest.
 Furthermore, both the external auditor and the Head of Nestlé Internal Audit participate in the Audit Committee meetings except for regular in-camera sessions.
-No external subject matter experts were invited to the Board and Committee meetings in 2020.
+No external subject matter experts were invited to the Board and Committee meetings in 2021.

 The Company performs annual self-evaluations of the Board and its Committees including confidential, anonymous feedback and individual interviews.
 Findings are appropriately addressed.
 An open, transparent and critical board room culture forms the basis for the Board of Directors' annual review of its own performance and effectiveness.
 The Board of Directors conducts the self-assessment on the basis of anonymous questionnaires which deal with the Board's composition, organization and processes, the Board's responsibilities governed by the Board Regulations as well as the focus areas and goals of the year under review.
 The topics are discussed and take-aways defined to be incorporated in the goals for the upcoming year.
 In addition, each Board Committee annually reviews the adequacy of its composition, organization and processes as well as the scope of its responsibilities, assesses its accomplishments and evaluates its performance.
-In 2020, the Board reviewed its Committee charters in particular to make its risk- and sustainability-related responsibilities more explicit.
+In 2021, the Board created a dedicated Sustainability Committee as a result of its self- assessment process.